ogemboeugene/vision-ui-dashboard-react-1/README.md

 ## Documentation

-The documentation for the Vision UI Dashboard Free is hosted at our [website](https://www.creative-tim.com/learning-lab/react/overview/vision-ui-dashboard/?ref=readme-vudreact).
+The documentation for the  Dashboard Free is hosted at our [website](https://www.creative-tim.com/learning-lab/react/overview/vision-ui-dashboard/?ref=readme-vudreact).

 ## File Structure